Public Opinion (Chambersburg, Pennsylvania): Corporate ownership

 Founded by M.A.
 Foltz, Public Opinion remained in the Foltz family until 1964, when it was purchased by McClure Newspapers.

 In 1971, Public Opinion became the twenty-seventh newspaper owned by Gannett, which publishes USA Today and the weekly newspaper magazine USA Weekend, will be replaced by Parade (magazine).
 The latter is an insert in Public Opinion on Saturdays.

 Public Opinion again became a morning newspaper in 2005, the same year that MediaNews Group Inc. took over controlling ownership as the newspaper's majority partner of the Texas-New Mexico Newspaper Partnership.

 MediaNews, headquartered in Denver, Colo., is one of the nation's largest newspaper companies.
 It publishes 54 daily newspapers in 11 states.

 The MediaNews Group-Gannett partnership includes three other south central Pennsylvania newspapers: the York Daily Record and York Sunday News, Lebanon Daily News, and The Evening Sun of Hanover, and newspapers in El Paso, Texas and New Mexico.
 In the spring of 2015, however, it was anticipated that Gannett would again take control of some of MediaNews Group's holdings, including the Pennsylvania publications.
 Later in 2015, Gannett acquired full ownership of the Pennsylvania joint venture.

 Today

-Public Opinions The current headquarters of the public opinion is at 5 N. Main St. in Chambersburg, PA.
+Public Opinions current headquarters of the public opinion is at 5 N. Main St. in Chambersburg, PA.
 Its previous home at North Third and East King streets was built circa 1875 as a passenger station of the Cumberland Valley Railroad and served in that role until 1914.
 It was later used as a canteen for World War I soldiers passing through town and had a variety of manufacturing uses before 1956, when Public Opinion assumed occupancy.

 In 2007, Public Opinion replaced its fifty-year-old letterpress with a Goss Urbanite offset press, and also introduced a Sunday edition.

 Today, the newspaper is Franklin County's largest daily newspaper, with a circulation of about 16,200 Mondays through Fridays and 18,000 Saturday/Sunday "Weekend Edition".

-Public Opinions web site, www.publicopiniononline.com, provides 24/7 local, national and world news and sports, breaking news updates and news videos, local photo galleries, discussion forums, entertainment and classifieds, attracting more than 400,000 visitors each month.

-In addition to the daily edition and web site, Public Opinion offers its readers and advertisers a complete line of products, ranging from seasonal special sections to preprinted inserts (national coupon inserts on Saturdays).